About this course

 - It is presumed that professionals executing the guidelines presented herein will apply such holding to the precise standards of their professional code of ethics, to reduce risk of ethical violations.
 As in all therapeutic interventions that may provoke emotional triggering, the professional may be required to perform risk assessment for suicidality, homicidality or other incident requiring emergency psychiatric services.

-Therapists: Support groups for clients with disordered partners are incredibly valuable.
+Therapists: Support groups for partners in exploitative relationships are incredibly valuable.
 Groups break their isolation and validate their experience.
 Learn how to run a safe and healing program.